yaolu-zjut/awesome-lightweight-automatic-modulation-recognition/README.md

 ### Single-Teacher Distillation
 - Adversarial Robustness of Distilled and Pruned Deep Learning-based Wireless Classifiers, IEEE WCNC 2024
+- An efficient specific emitter identification method based on complex-valued neural networks and network compression, IEEE Journal on Selected Areas in Communications 2021
 - Automatic Modulation Classification with Neural Networks via Knowledge Distillation, Electronics 2024
 - A knowledge distillation strategy for enhancing the adversarial robustness of lightweight automatic modulation classification models, IET Communications 2024
 - Research on automatic modulation recognition of shortwave signals in few‐shot scenarios based on knowledge distillation, IET Communications 2025